variousauthors/dj.maze/NEXTSTEPS.md

 [x] Deadly game mode, in which you brighten the path you take,
     so that there is an element of urgency.
 A player can't just trace her opponent.
-[ ] Add a menu to use dynamic mode
+[x] Add a menu to use dynamic mode
 [ ] options to setup the controls
+    - the idea I had was, go into a mini game mode where the player must follow a yellow line across a maze.
+Whatever keys the player uses to run the maze, those become their controls.
+Maybe later, eh?
+    - for now provide a config file
 [ ] consider moving the player2 tag to the player2 starting place (top left)

 [ ] clever music